 Should they sign more players?

 The ’18-’19 free agent class is more than just top heavy.
 There are a number of mildly interesting, not-to-old shortstops hitting the market.
 Josh Donaldson, Adam Jones, Charlie Blackmon, and A.J.
 Pollock should all be available.
 And there will be plenty of big name pitchers.
-If the Padres were really going to do this, it’d almost certainly make sense to add additional veteran talent to fill areas of need.
+If the Padres were really going to do this, it’d make sense to add additional veteran talent to fill areas of need.

 Wait, seriously, are you nuts?